-The Trust is setting up a Medicines Safety Committee which will be a sub group of the Drugs and Therapeutic Committee and will meet quarterly.
+The Trust has established a Medicines Safety Committee which is a sub group of the Drugs and Therapeutic Committee and will meet quarterly, its inaugural meeting took place on 1 December 2009.
 The Trust has appointed a Medicines Safety Pharmacist.
 The Trust has improved its process for recording medication reviews informed by pharmacist intervention records.
 It reports trends/issues to Medicine & Surgery divisions.

-The Trust is reviewing and improving its procedures for managing the implementation of NPSA/CAS alerts.
-It will undertake repeat audits for 2009/2010 to ensure adherence to NPSA requirements and feedback will be taken to appropriate Committees/forums.
+As indicated, the Trust is reviewing and improving its procedures for managing the implementation of NPSA/CAS alerts.
+It will undertake repeat audits for 2009/2010 to ensure adherence to NPSA requirements relating to medication alerts and feedback will be taken to appropriate Committees/forums.